Sarah Dowie, David Carter, Nicky Wagner - National MPs not contesting 2020 election

 "I told both Bill English and Simon Bridges immediately after the last election that this would be my last term."

-Nicky Wagner, David Carter and Sarah Dowie are 11th, 12th and 13th National MPs to announce they would be stepping away from politics since the party lost power in 2017.
+"Having endured three robust court battles with Winston Peters, and winning each time, I know well how untrustworthy and difficult he is to work with."

-In previous instances when a National MP has announced they would be standing down, National Leader Simon Bridges has issued a statement as well - usually thanking the MP for their time and wishing them the best.
+Wagner, Carter and Dowie are the 11th, 12th and 13th National MPs to announce they will be stepping away from politics since the party lost power in 2017.